rajatxhashira/Portfolio-projects/KindEye AI/README.md

 LLaMA-Based Response Engine

-Uses Meta LLaMA for natural language understanding and generation.
+Uses Ollama for natural language understanding and generation.

 Generates context-aware replies that align with the user’s emotional state.